sriharshapy/LLM-knows-more-than-they-show/README.md

 The provided code demonstrates the fine-tuning of the LLaMA 3.2 1B model using the MedQuAD dataset, which comprises over 47,000 medical question-and-answer pairs sourced from National Institutes of Health (NIH) websites.
 This process aims to enhance the model's proficiency in understanding and generating medical-related content.

-## Dataset Overview

-- **MedQuAD**: A comprehensive dataset containing 47,457 Q&A pairs across 37 question types, covering topics such as treatments, diagnoses, and side effects.

 ## Training Process

 1. **Environment Setup**: